 What is an Appraisal Contingency?

 For new readers, let's first define this contingency.
-An appraisal contingency allows the buyer to cancel the deal if the property's appraised value is less than the purchase price, especially if the owner will not agree to the appraised value, depending on whether it's a buyers' or sellers' market.
+Appraisal contingency meaning it allows the buyer to cancel the deal if the property's appraised value is less than the purchase price, especially if the owner will not agree to the appraised value, depending on whether it's a buyers' or sellers' market.
 This ensures the buyer doesn't overpay for a property that isn't valued as high as the agreed purchase price.

 What Is Its Advantage for Buyers?